sunil-samuel/Ansible-EDA-Webook-Multiple-Endpoints/README.md

-# Ansible Automation Platform (AAP) 2.4 - eda.webhook - Listen on Different Endpoints
+# Ansible Automation Platform (AAP) 2.4 - eda.webhook - Differentiate Endpoints

 A sample rulebook that uses eda webhooks to listen for events.
-Given the endpoint to which the event is sent, call different playbooks to process the event.
+Given the endpoint to which the event is sent, call different playbooks to process the event using `run_job_template`.
 The code will delegate the events by sending the complete playload to the playbooks, which can then do the processing.

 There are two ways to call a playbook within a rulebook: